The Refrigeration Cycle is a simple but amazingly clever and useful process.

 The Compressor is the heart of the refrigeration cycle and comes in a vast array of sizes.

-In smaller systems it is usually found inside the outdoor unit, but in large applications of multiple compressors, they are usually found inside a plant room.
+In smaller systems it is usually found inside the outdoor unit, next to the condenser.
+But in large applications of multiple compressors, like in supermarkets, they are usually found separate inside a covered plant room.

 2. The Condenser.